-Candidates must meet the following experience requirement in order to apply for CPA licensure in Delaware:
+To meet the Delaware CPA experience requirements, candidates must meet the following in order to apply for CPA licensure in Delaware:

 - One year of full-time public or private accounting work.
 This should extend over a period of no less than a year and no more than three years and should include at least 2,000 hours of performance of services.

 - Any type of service or advice involving the use of:

 - Management Advisory

 - Financial Advisory

 - Consulting Skills